 Purple Lots - Student Night & Weekend Parking

 Students will be permitted to park in the Library 1, Library 2 and Chestnut Street Staff and Faculty lots between the hours of 7 pm and 7 am on weekdays and anytime on the weekends.
 Students who do not move their cars from these lots before 7 am on Monday – Friday, will be subject to ticketing.

 Any lots or spaces that are marked with black signs are reserved spaces.
 No one may park in these spaces except those who the space is reserved for.

 Campus & Public Safety actively monitor all lots and parking accommodations on campus daily.
 Tickets are issued to individuals who are found to be violating any parking policy on campus.
 These tickets will be placed on an individual’s front windshield.
-Please review the College Parking Policy, for more information on parking rules, violations, and fine amounts.
+Please review the College Parking Policy (PDF), for more information on parking rules, violations, and fine amounts.